platformsh/template-builder/templates/microprofile-payara/files/README.md

 This project provides a starter kit for Payara Micro projects hosted on Platform.sh.

-Payara Micro is an open source, lightweight middleware of choice for containerized Java EE (Jakarta EE) microservices deployments.
+Payara Micro is an Open Source, lightweight Java EE (Jakarta EE) microservices deployments.

 ## Services